The Traffic Reaction Model: A kinetic compartmental approach to road traffic modeling: Kinetic and compartmental description

-A set of autonomous ODEs of the form $\dot{x}=f(x)$ with a polynomial function $f$ is called \textit{kinetic} if it can be written in the form \eqref{eq:ElReact2}.
-Necessary and sufficient conditions for this were given in \cite{Hars1981}.
+A set of nonlinear ODEs given as $\dot{\chi}=f(\chi)$ is called \textit{kinetic} if it can be written in the form \eqref{eq:general_kinetic} with appropriate rate functions $\mathcal{K}_i$.
+We remark that the representation $\eqref{eq:general_kinetic}$ of a kinetic ODE is generally non-unique even if the rate functions are a priori fixed \cite{acs2016computing}.